usf-portal/his4936-dh1-project-template/docs/source_analysis.md

 # Source Analysis

-Delete this introductory material when submitting your assignment.

-This source analysis should discuss whatever source(s) you used for this project.

 See the [README.md](README.md) file for information on how to submit this assignment.

-**You SHOULD revise your source analysis if you already did one for the given website.**
 ---

 ## Basic Source Information